melezhik/outhentix/README.md

 Optional parameters are passed as hash:

-* check-max-len - truncate check expressions to a \`check-max-len' bytes when generating results
+* check-max-len - truncate check expressions to a `check-max-len` bytes when generating results

 This is useful when debugging long check expressions: